qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how can i access archived emails
 - where do i see my archived messages?
 - how do i delete archived messages?
-- the all archive is showing not the emails i have manually archived, but an assortment of received/sent emails. i can find the archived emails i received from one email by manually adding "archive" for that one email, but archive is not an option for the other email account. please add a more functional archive feature, as i have archived many emails and now have no idea where they are.
+- the all archive is showing not the emails i have manually archived, but an assortment of received/sent emails. i can find the archived emails i received from one email by manually adding archive for that one email, but archive is not an option for the other email account. please add a more functional archive feature, as i have archived many emails and now have no idea where they are.
 - how do i access archived emails?
 - i create a new archive folder for each year on my exchange account.  how do i set up the app to archive messages to a specific archive folder?
 - archiving threads. when i try to archive a conversation, i have to archive each email. it’d be more useful to archive the whole conversation in one swipe.